Master of Social Work (M.S.W.)

 - Military and veterans

 Social work careers

-UAA M.S.W. alumni have been appointed to a variety of leadership positions such as:
+UAA M.S.W. alumni have held a variety of leadership positions, including:

 By the numbers..